CodeSinghh/Chaos-Test-Monitoring-Microservices/README.md

 kubectl logs ram-stress
 ```

-Chaos Engineering: Pod Restart Test This experiment demonstrates Kubernetes' self-healing capabilities by simulating a pod failure and observing its automatic recovery.
+## Pod Restart Test
+This experiment demonstrates Kubernetes' self-healing capabilities by simulating a pod failure and observing its automatic recovery.
 The goal is to show how Kubernetes ensures service availability by automatically recreating a deleted pod to maintain the desired state.

 ### 1. Goal
 To prove that Kubernetes automatically restarts a pod if it crashes or is manually deleted.
 This is a core function of a ReplicaSet, which ensures the desired number of replicas is always running.